glandon/AndroidLogger/readme.md

 4. Support capture device screenshot, now just save at d:\device.bmp

 # 5. Update History
+v1.4.3.7
+For memory analyse, add a special case for showmap.
+1) if showmap pid, go legacy
+2) else if showmap pkg, will do the special process
+--  fastcmd and adbcmd

 v1.4.3.6
 1. Fix \r\r\n issue
 2. More faster to get the out of adb cmd